What is a forehead and brow lift?

 Many patients are interested in having upper blepharoplasty performed at the same time as the brow lift.
 Combining upper blepharoplasty with a brow lift often gives a stunning result restoring the youthful appearance of the eyes.
 Other patients who have lower eyelid bags and dark circles often also choose to combine lower blepharoplasty with the above, providing a harmonious and balanced rejuvenation to the upper face.

-Oculofacial plastic surgeons such as Dr. Shannon S. Joseph are fellowship-trained and highly specialized in working with the facial areas around the eyes.
+Oculofacial plastic surgeons such as Dr. Shannon S. Joseph, and facial plastic surgeons such as Dr. Andrew W. Joseph, are fellowship-trained and highly specialized in working with the facial areas around the eyes.
 In addition, Dr. Joseph is a board-certified ophthalmologist, which means she also has a keen understanding of what it takes to protect the health of the eyes and always takes this into consideration when performing eyelid and brow surgery.

-Dr. Joseph also is a firm believer in enhancing patient’s natural beauty without making it look obvious that work was done.
-She will set the brow height and contour specifically tailored to each patients based their unique personal and cultural features.
+We are firm believers in enhancing our patients' natural beauty.
+We will set the brow height and contour specifically tailored to each patient's unique personal and cultural features.
 The goal is to make you look naturally beautiful and youthful and not look overdone or surprised.

-Each patient will receive a comprehensive evaluation and customized surgical plan during consultation with Dr. Joseph.
-She will take her time to listen to your concerns and discuss everything with you in detail.
-She will then work together with you to design an individualized surgical plan optimized for you.
+Each patient will receive a comprehensive evaluation and customized surgical plan during consultation.
+Our surgeons will take their time to listen to your concerns and discuss everything with you in detail.
+We will then work together with you to design an individualized surgical plan optimized for you.
 Learn more about why patients choose us.

 A brow lift surgery may be performed with patients awake, under twilight anesthesia, or fully asleep.
 We individualize the plan for anesthesia based on patient preference, whether additional procedures are planned, and the patient's overall health.